Calendula officinalis is an edible flower that can add color and attract honey bees to your garden.

 Many of these diseases can be prevented by providing good drainage and air flow, so top dress soil regularly with organic matter, space plants with mature sizes in mind, and avoid overhead watering.

 So, do you know if your marigolds are edible or not now?
+This poem may help:

 You can grow a surprising amount of food in your own yard.
 Ask me how!